tyson-nw/SRD/Backgrounds.md

 * 15 Coin

 #### Sailor
-Sailors are trained in the knot work, sail tending, and other tasks required to sail.
+Sailors are trained in knot work, sail tending, and other tasks required to sail.
 Their pack includes:
 * Bedroll
 * Clothing, Common
 * Mess kit